flamapy/flamapy_docs/tool/rest_swagger.md

 ---
 layout: default
-title: REST/SWAGGER
+title: REST / SWAGGER
-parent: flamapy as a tool
+parent: flamapy as tool
 nav_order: 4
 ---

+# REST / SWAGGER

-# Using the flamapy-rest plugin
+## Using the flamapy-rest plugin

 {: .warning }
 > This is a work in progress documentation page